Fall 2025 Courses

 This course will introduce students to both the process of public policy and the tools of policy analysis.
 The first part examines the actors, institutions, and procedures involved in the adoption, implementation, and evaluation of public policy.
 The second part introduces students to the basic concepts and tools of policy analysis including problem definition, specification of alternatives, and solution analysis.

-U.S. Immigration Law and Policy in Historical Perspective (HIUS 2201)
+U.S. Immigration Law and Policy in Historical Perspectives (HIUS 2201)

 College and Graduate School of Arts and Sciences